chutrunganh/Biometric_IT4432E/README.md

 > [!IMPORTANT]
-> This project requires Python 3.12.x.
+> This project requires **Python 3.12.x**.
 Some other versions, such as 3.10.x, have been reported to have compatibility issues with dependencies.

 3. **Follow the code files**

 Follow the code files from 1 to 4 (you can choose to just follow Pipeline1 or Pipeline2) and read the instructions, run the code inside these files to generate and process data.
 Note that this is a pipeline, so do not skip any files; otherwise, errors will occur due to missing files.